openconfig/featureprofiles/feature/platform/fabric/otg_tests/sampled_backplane_capacity_counters_test/README.md

-# gNMI-1.19: gNMI subscribe with sample mode for backplane capacity counters
+# gNMI-1.18: gNMI subscribe with sample mode for backplane capacity counters

 ## Summary
-WBB is required to support gNMI Subscribe with sample mode for various counters.
+WBB is required to support gNMI Subscribe with SAMPLE or ON_CHANGE mode for various counters.
 This test if to verify that DUT supports gNMI Subscribe with sample mode, updating the available backplane capacity counters correctly while forwarding traffic